MS NOW: Rebranding as MS NOW

-MSNBC officially rebranded as MS NOW on November 15, 2025, beginning with that morning's edition of The Weekend; co-host Jonathan Capehart welcomed viewers to the rebranded channel and its new studios, noting that "other than [the new name], and these snazzy new graphics, not much is changing.
-Bottom line: Same mission, new name."
-Alongside the rebrand, MS NOW relocated from 30 Rockefeller Plaza to Versant's interim headquarters (internally nicknamed the "summer camp") at 229 West 43rd Street, which the network plans to use through at least the 2026 elections.
-The new facility consists of three main studios, including the main Studio 9A (which carries over visual elements from MSNBC's former Studio 3A at NBC Studios) and 9C, and a three-sided LED volume (Studio 9B).
-The new studios were constructed in three months, and were able to leverage the existing broadcasting infrastructure that had been installed by previous tenants (such as BuzzFeed News).
+The rebranding took effect on November 15, 2025.
+Alongside the rebrand, MS NOW also introduced its new New York City studios at 229 West 43rd Street; the facility consists of three main studios, including the main Studio 9A (which carries over visual elements from MSNBC's former Studio 3A at NBC Studios) and 9C, and a three-sided LED volume (Studio 9B).
+The new studios were constructed in three months, and used existing broadcasting infrastructure that had been installed by previous tenants such as BuzzFeed News.
 Master control and other technical functions are handled from CNBC's headquarters in Englewood Cliffs, New Jersey.